rodneyknaap/atx-286at-v1-mainboard/README.md

 Restoring that file and a CTRL-ALT-DEL ensures that you can use the mouse properly.
 The Quadtel BIOS for 5170 is best at detecting all hardware though less elegant looking, but 100% reliable.

-## Project status (may 2024)
+## Project status (july 2024)
-The mainboard and ISA memory card are fully built.
+The mainboard and ISA memory card are built and extensively tested.
 The CPLD programs are verified and debugged, and latest versions are uploaded here in a single archive containing all the CPLD design projects and JED files.

 There is no Turbo function in the design, the CPU internal clock speed is verified at 16Mhz, tested for many hours.